Asian Pork Lettuce Wraps

-Tonight for dinner I’m looking forward to eating leftovers from these Asian Lettuce Wraps with Pork, Napa Cabbage, and Red Bell Pepper for the second time, and if you saw how much food accumulates in my fridge you’d realize that means these lettuce wraps are really good!
-I think flavorful lettuce wraps are really a treat for a low-carb or Phase One dinner and these Asian pork lettuce wraps are delicious and easy to make!
+Tonight for dinner I’m looking forward to eating leftovers from these Asian Pork Lettuce Wraps with Napa cabbage, and red pepper for the second time, and if you saw how much food accumulates in my fridge you’d realize that means these lettuce wraps are really good!
+I think flavorful lettuce wraps are really a treat for a low-carb dinner and these pork lettuce wraps are delicious and easy to make!

 You may be wondering just what’s the difference between a lettuce wrap and a lettuce cup.
 Here’s my take on that.
 If the lettuce leaves are large enough that you can wrap them all the way around the filling, that’s what I’d call a lettuce wrap.
 On the other hand, if you’re using smaller lettuce leaves that you just fill, cup in your hand, and eat without folding them over, I’d call that a lettuce cup.
 Whichever way you eat these they’ll be delicious I promise.